Triple Flower Power Bath Salts Recipe

 pink floral bath salts homemade

-The Himalayan salt gives these floral bath salts a lovely pale pink color and the added rose petals give them a sweetly feminine look.
+The Himalayan salt gives these bath salts a lovely pale pink color and the added rose petals give them a sweetly feminine look.
 I’m going with rose-scented fragrance oil to stick with this theme.
 I would never use a precious essential oil like a rose in a bath full of water.
 Far too expensive for me.
 But if you can afford such a luxury, rose essential oil would be divine in your bath.

 Of course, you can substitute the fragrance oil with an essential oil such as lavender and ylang-ylang or geranium and Jasmine.
 There are some fantastic ready-made essential oil blends available on the market that are great for adding to this sort of thing.
 Essential oil blends take away the worry and expense of mixing lots of essential oils.